Dr Andrew Bell

 -

-Before moving to Sheffield, Andy was a lecturer at the University of Bristol, where he also completed his undergraduate degree (in Geography) and PhD (in Advanced Quantitative Methods).
-His current substantive research focuses on mental health from a life course perspective, but also spans a diverse range of other subject areas, including geography, political science, social epidemiology and economics.
-Methodologically, Andy’s interests are in the development and application of multilevel models, with work focusing on age-period-cohort analysis and fixed and random effects models.
+Before moving to Sheffield, Dr. Bell was a lecturer at the University of Bristol, where he also completed his undergraduate degree (in Geography) and PhD (in Advanced Quantitative Methods).
+His research spans a diverse range of subject areas: his work includes a focus on health inequalities, for example looking at mental health trajectories from a life-course perspective; but he has also contributed to other disciplines including geography, political science, and economics.
+His work is united by a methodological interest in the development and application of multilevel models, including age-period-cohort analysis and fixed and random effects models.
+He is currently working on developing and applying multilevel models for uncovering intersectional inequalities, particularly in health outcomes.

 - Research interests